 For more fun with Lone Star Jerry, watch the River House interview with Stephen K. Peeples from the day after “Armadillo Rising,” April 20, 2015.

-Santa Clarita journalist Stephen K. Peeples began his career writing about rock ‘n’ roll, Texas music and pop culture for Cash Box, the Los Angeles Times, L.A.
-Weekly, the L.A Free Press, Circus, Picking Up the Tempo, Modern Recording, Performance, Rocky Mountain Musical Express, Rock Around the World and other publications from 1975-1977.
-He is a Grammy-nominated record producer (“Monterey International Pop Festival,” MIPF/Rhino, 1992), a veteran record industry media relations executive (Capitol Records, Elektra/Asylum Records, Westwood One, Rhino Entertainment, 1977-1998) and website content manager (Warner New Media, 1998-2001).
+Santa Clarita journalist Stephen K. Peeples began his career writing about rock and roll, Texas music, and pop culture for Cash Box, the Los Angeles Times, L.A.
+Weekly, the L.A.
+Free Press, Circus, Picking Up the Tempo, Modern Recording, Performance, Rocky Mountain Musical Express, Rock Around the World, and other publications from 1975-1977.
+He is a Grammy-nominated record producer (“Monterey International Pop Festival,” MIPF/Rhino, 1992), a veteran record industry media relations executive (Capitol Records, Elektra/Asylum Records, Westwood One, Rhino Entertainment, 1977-1998), and website content manager (Warner New Media, 1998-2001).
 Peeples was the original, award-winning producer of “The Lost Lennon Tapes” radio series for the Westwood One Radio Network from 1988-1990.
 He was music and entertainment features writer/columnist for the Santa Clarita Valley Signal (2004-2011), and The Signal’s award-winning online editor (2007-2011).
-He wrote news and features for Santa Clarita’s KHTS-AM 1220 News (www.hometownstation.com) and SCVNews.com (2011-2016), and hosted, wrote and co-produced the WAVE-nominated “House Blend” music and interview show on SCV community TV station SCVTV (2010-2015).
+He wrote news and features for Santa Clarita’s KHTS-AM 1220 News (www.hometownstation.com) and SCVNews.com (2011-2016), and hosted, wrote, and co-produced the WAVE-nominated “House Blend” music and interview show on SCV community TV station SCVTV (2010-2015).
 Peeples was also Vice President/New Media & Editorial with Los Angeles-based multimedia pop culture company Rare Cool Stuff Unltd.
 (2010-2016).
-In 2015, pursuing his other passion, animals, he co-founded Pet Me Happy Treats and created an all-natural treat for dogs.
 For more information, email skp (at) stephenkpeeples.com or visit https://stephenkpeeples.com.

 Article: Armadillo Rising – Wittliff Collection Celebrates 1970s Austin Music Scene